Skip to content

 Binds the pituitary GHRH receptor and stimulates pulsatile endogenous GH release.
 Because GH is released in physiologic pulses, sermorelin preserves negative-feedback regulation that exogenous recombinant GH bypasses — a frequently cited reason for preferring GHRH analogs over rhGH.
 Tachyphylaxis (diminished response with continuous exposure) is a well-documented limitation.

-We classify each indication separately.
-The same peptide can be Tier 1 for one use and Tier 4 for another.
-Tiers reflect the published literature, not the strength of community framing.
+Tiers are per indication.
+The same molecule can be Tier 1 for one use and Tier 4 for another — the tier reflects published literature, not community framing.

 Pediatric growth hormone deficiency